-Using SoapUI we sent a request to our webservice and we got the expected OK response and the console outputs the System.out so we are ready to code.
+Using SoapUI we sent a request to our webservice and we got the expected OK response

 Remote Debugging

 Okay a little sidestep but wouldn't it be cool to be able to debug your code when its fired up under Jetty?
 As Jetty is started from maven, we need to instruct maven to use debug mode.
 Se we set the MAVEN OPTS environment to start in debug mode and listen on port 5005.